 In-app purchases are excluded from Family Sharing

-Most of our apps are now a free download, where most functionality is unlocked by making an in-app purchase.
+Our apps in the iOS and Mac App Stores are a free download, where most functionality is unlocked by making an in-app purchase.
 Technically our free downloads can be shared using Family Sharing.
 (This is why that text appears on our pages.)
 But the free download itself has almost no functionality without activating one of the in-app purchases, and in-app purchases can’t be shared through Family Sharing.

 (Restore Purchase is used to restore in-app purchases, but it only restores from the purchase history of the Apple ID that’s currently signed in, so it doesn’t work with Family Sharing.)